enggsuraj/Food-Recipe-App/README.md

 # 🥗 Recipe App

-Recipe App is a vanilla Javascript based food recipe application where user search for recipe and when it is clicked it get details of recipe like ingredients, steps, nutritions facts etc
+Recipe App is a vanilla Javascript based food recipe application where user search for recipe and when it is clicked it get details of recipe like ingredients, steps, nutritions facts etc.

 Link: https://recipeapp-blogtheorem.herokuapp.com/